-As required by Rules 13a-15 and 15d-15 under the Exchange Act, the Co-Chief Executive Officers and Chief Financial Officer of Replay carried out an evaluation of the effectiveness of the design and operation of Replay's disclosure controls and procedures as of September 30, 2020.
-On November 12, 2020, Replay filed its original Quarterly Report on Form 10-Q for the quarter ended September 30, 2020 (the "Original Report").
-Based upon the evaluation at that earlier time, Replay's Co-Chief Executive Officers and Chief Financial Officer had concluded that Replay's disclosure controls and procedures (as defined in Rules 13a-15(e) and 15d-15(e) under the Exchange Act) were effective.
-Subsequently, in light of the SEC's Public Statement and as a result of the material weakness in Replay's internal control over financial reporting as described below, as a successor registrant to Replay, the Chief Executive Officer and Chief Financial Officer of the Company concluded that the disclosure controls and procedures of Replay were not effective, at the reasonable assurance level, as of September 30, 2020, to ensure that information required to be disclosed by us in reports that we file or submit under the Exchange Act is recorded, processed, summarized and reported within the time periods specified in rules and forms of the SEC.
+As required by Rules 13a-15 and 15d-15 under the Exchange Act, the Chief Executive Officer and Chief Financial Officer carried out an evaluation of the effectiveness of the design and operation of our disclosure controls and procedures as of March 31, 2021.
+As a result of the material weakness in Replay's internal control over financial reporting as described below, our Chief Executive Officer and Chief Financial Officer have concluded that our disclosure controls and procedures were not effective at the reasonable assurance level as of March 31, 2021 to ensure that information required to be disclosed by us in reports that we file or submit under the Exchange Act is recorded, processed, summarized and reported within the time periods specified in rules and forms of the SEC.